-If we neglect to tick off the basics, our people will never reach the top; and the top is the level we’re aiming for.
+If we neglect to tick off the basics, our people will never reach the top; and the top what we’re aiming for.
 Anything less strips our competitive advantage, dampens performance, erodes employee engagement and creates a whole host of maladaptive behaviours.

 At the top of the pyramid lies the holy grail of the future workplace: self-actualisation.
-A workplace that enables people to self-actualise is a workplace where peak performance is the norm.
+A workplace that enables this is a workplace where peak performance is the norm.
 It’s a workplace where people reach their full potential, creativity flourishes and complex problems are tackled head on.

 In today’s fast-changing landscape, your workplace strategy plays a fundamental role in equipping your people with the resources, environment and tools they need to adapt, self-actualise and deliver results.